International Travel Tips? Here are the latest tips for you

 For international travel, rules can be more intense.

-Furthermore, you may land on a place that is on the blacklist and you will either have to quarantine somewhere for 14 days at your own expense or go back home.
+Furthermore, you may land on a place that is on the blacklist, and you will either have to quarantine on a pre-established facility for 14 days at your own expense or go back home.

-Make a copy of your vaccination card, and if you have time ask your local health department to notarize it so it will not be questioned once checked.
+Make a copy of your vaccination card, and if you have time, ask your local health department to notarize it so it will not be questioned once checked.

 Some places may require that you are up to date or have malaria, tetanus, and some, up to date.
 This government page can assist you.
 Renew all your essential medications.

-2. Inquire with your medical insurance for coverage.
+2. Inquire about your medical travel insurance.

-If none exist you may want to consider supplemental insurance.
+If none exist, you may want to consider supplemental insurance.

 3. Make a copy of your passport.

-Crazy as it may sound I also upload a copy on my laptop.
-In case of a loss, all the information is at your fingertips and you will be able to get your passport faster through our Embassy or Consulates.
+Crazy as it may sound, I also upload a copy on my laptop.
+In case of a loss, all the information is at your fingertips, and you can get your passport faster through our Embassy or consulates worldwide.